 Motorheads will delight at the Super Fly exhibit!
 This display features the dazzling custom Cadillac Eldorado owned by Isaac Hayes himself.
 The car features a tv, mini-bar, and 24-carat gold trim.

-Do not miss out on taking a unique journey through music history at the Stax Museum of American Soul Music.
+by taking a unique journey through music history at the Stax Museum of American Soul Music.
 This museum is sure to be a wonderful time for the entire family and music-lovers of all ages!